Ala Eddine Ben Salem

 In Proceedings of the 15th international conference on application of concurrency to system design (ACSD’15)

-Abstract In automata-theoretic model checking, there are mainly two approaches: explicit and symbolic.
+In automata-theoretic model checking, there are mainly two approaches: explicit and symbolic.
 In the explicit approach, the state-space is constructed explicitly and lazily during exploration (i.e., on-the-fly).
 The symbolic approach tries to overcome the state-space explosion obstacle by symbolically encoding the state-space in a concise way using decision diagrams.
 However, this symbolic construction is not performed on-the-fly as in the explicit approach.
 In order to take advantage of the best of both worlds, hybrid approaches are proposed as combinations of explicit and symbolic approaches.
+A hybrid approach is usually based on an on-the-fly construction of an explicit graph of symbolic nodes, where each symbolic node encodes a subset of states by means of binary decision diagrams.
+An alternative to the standard Büchi automata, called Testing automata have never been used before for hybrid model checking.
+In addition, in previous work, we have shown that Generalized Testing Automata (TGTA) can outperform the Büchi automata for explicit and symbolic model checking of stutter-invariant LTL properties.
+In this work, we investigate the use of these TGTA to improve hybrid model checking.
+We show how traditional hybrid approaches based on Generalized Büchi Automata (TGBA) can be adapted to obtain TGTA-based hybrid approaches.
+Then, each original approach is experimentally compared against its TGTA variant.
+The results show that these new variants are statistically more efficient.

 Continue reading